linchangyi1/LocoTouch/README.md

 Network architectures, distillation methods, and other configurations can be **easily customized** through parameters.
 The learned policies can be tested with **MoCap** or deployed on an onboard **Mac Mini** computer.

+Please note that the official implementation of LocoTouch is built on IsaacSim 4.5 and IsaacLab 1.40.
+To reproduce LocoTouch with Ubuntu 20.04, please refer to the `ubuntu-20` branch.

 ## Key Features